projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 The WaaG desktop displays on the monitor.

-ACRN Windows verified feature list
+ACRN Windows Verified Feature List
 **********************************

 .. csv-table::